 To provide candidates with an all-encompassing glimpse at your company’s people and culture, create a company-wide video.
 This allows you to include sound bites from several different employees and share what your office and teams look like.
 Cisco Meraki does just that in this employer branding video.
 It not only provides an entirely different experience for candidates learning about your company, but it is content that can be shared across different platforms time and time again for future open roles.
 So, while it may take more effort to create, the return on investment is certainly worth your while.

 Don’t forget to promote, promote, promote

 No matter what type of employee spotlight you decide to create — or maybe you’ll create several to see what resonates with your candidates — make sure to promote your employee spotlights on your careers page, social media and career platforms.
-Spreetail even has an instagram account solely for showing off their culture and sharing employee spotlights like this one.
-In each post, they include background information about the employee, their role and what they do on a daily basis.
+Spreetail even has an instagram account solely for showing off its culture and sharing employee spotlights like this one.
+In each post, the company includes background information about the employee, their role and what they do on a daily basis.
 Then they delve into a direct quote from the employee covering a variety of different topics.
 Pro tip: Unlike other social media platforms, Instagram is great for longer captions with a 2,200 character limit.